Vue Data Grid: Range Selection

 - Mouse Drag: Click the mouse down on a cell and drag and release the mouse over another cell.
 A range will be created between the two cells and clear any existing ranges.

-- Ctrl & Mouse Drag: Holding Ctrl key while creating a range using mouse drag will create a new range selection and keep any existing ranges.
+- Ctrl & Mouse Drag: Holding Ctrl key while creating a range using mouse drag outside an existing range will create a new range selection and keep any existing ranges.

 - Shift & Click: Clicking on one cell to focus that cell, then holding down Shift while clicking another cell, will create a range between both cells.